-Our chill pack plants process medium sized birds and cut and package the product in various sized individual trays to customers' specifications.
+Our chill-pack plants process medium sized birds, and cut and package the product in various sized individual trays to customers' specifications.
 The trays are weighed and pre-priced primarily for customers to resell through retail grocery outlets.
-While the Company sells some of its chill pack product under store brand names, most of its chill pack production is sold under the Company's Sanderson Farms® brand name.
-The Company has long-term contracts with most of its chill pack customers.
-These agreements typically provide for the pricing of product based on negotiated formulas that use an agreed upon, regularly quoted market price as the base, as well as various other guidelines for the relationship between the parties.
-All of our contracts with retail grocery store customers also provide for the sale of negotiated quantities of product at fixed and periodically negotiated prices, rather than the formula-driven prices discussed above.
+While the Company sells some of its chill-pack product under store brand names, most of its chill-pack production is sold under the Company's Sanderson Farms® brand name.
+The Company has long-term contracts with most of its chill-pack customers.
+These agreements typically provide for the pricing of product based on agreed upon, flat prices or on negotiated formulas that use an agreed upon, regularly quoted market price as the base, as well as various other guidelines for the relationship between the parties.
+All of our contracts with retail grocery store customers also provide for the sale of negotiated quantities of product at periodically negotiated prices, rather than the flat and formula-driven prices discussed above.
 None of our contracts with retail grocery store customers require the customers to purchase, or the Company to sell, any specific quantity of product.
-As of October 31, 2017, the Company had the capacity to process 5.0 million head per week at its chill pack plants, and its results are materially affected by fluctuations in Urner Barry prices and other market benchmarks.
+As of October 31, 2018, the Company had the capacity to process 6.45 million head per week at its chill-pack and chill-pack feeder plants, and its results are materially affected by fluctuations in Urner Barry prices and other market benchmarks.

-As with products produced at our big bird plants, selection of the appropriate market benchmark for pricing chill pack products is largely customer driven.
-Prior to the discontinuation in November 2016 of the Georgia Dock index, which had been published by the Georgia Department of Agriculture, many of our chill pack customers used that index as the base for pricing formulas.
-Following its discontinuation, many of those customers preferred to continue using the last quoted Georgia Dock price for the formula base until a new index could be developed.
-As new and renewing contracts were negotiated during fiscal 2017, discussions included determining which index would be used as the pricing formula base during the life of the contract.
-For that base, some of our customers have chosen to use the index published by Express Markets, Inc ("EMI"), and some have not yet decided which index will be used.
+As with products produced at our big bird plants, selection of the desired methodology for pricing chill-pack products is largely customer driven.
+Prior to the discontinuation in November 2016 of the Georgia Dock index, which had been published by the Georgia Department of Agriculture, many of our chill-pack customers used that index as the base for pricing formulas.
+As new and renewing contracts were negotiated during fiscal 2017 and 2018, many of our chill-pack customers chose to negotiate flat prices for the life of the contracts, while some of our customers have chosen to use an index published by Express Markets, Inc ("EMI").